vgaraujov/CPC-NLP-PyTorch/README.md

 ## Results

 The model should be trained for 1e8 steps with a batch size of 64 * 8 GPUs.
-The authors gave me a snapshot of the first 1M training steps that you can find [here](https://github.com/vgaraujov/CPC-NLP-PyTorch/blob/master/images/deepmind-train-plot.png), and you can find the results of my implementation [here](https://github.com/vgaraujov/CPC-NLP-PyTorch/blob/master/images/varaujov-trian-plot.jpg).
-There is a slight difference which may be due to various factors such as data set or initialization.
+The authors provided me a snapshot of the first 1M training steps that you can find [here](https://github.com/vgaraujov/CPC-NLP-PyTorch/blob/master/images/deepmind-train-plot.png), and you can find the results of my implementation [here](https://github.com/vgaraujov/CPC-NLP-PyTorch/blob/master/images/varaujov-trian-plot.jpg).
+There is a slight difference which may be due to various factors such as dataset or initialization.

-If anyone can fully train the model, feel free to share your results with us.
+If anyone can fully train the model, feel free to share the results with us.

 ## References
 * [Representation Learning with Contrastive Predictive Coding